emilycharlson/echarlson-website/README.md

 ## Description

-A splash page introducing myself and technical skills.
+A landing page introducing myself and technical skills.